-Compared to Malaysia, there is another uniqueness in mediation in Indonesia where there is Restorative Justice (R.J.).
+Compared to Malaysia, there is another unique aspect of mediation in Indonesia which is known as Restorative Justice (R.J.).
 In contrast to traditional methods of dispute resolution, R.J. focuses on mending the relationships between the people involved.
 Through a number of initiatives, including mediation, R.J. principles have been introduced into Indonesia's legal system.
-Instead of placing blame or deciding guilt, the emphasis in mediation is on mending damage and mending relationships. .
+Instead of placing blame or deciding guilt, the emphasis in mediation is on mending damage and mending relationships.
 Overall, Indonesia's creative approach to conflict resolution, which emphasises healing, reconciliation, and the restoration of relationships between the parties involved, incorporates R.J. principles into the mediation process.

-Indonesia's criminal legal system has not yet fully acknowledged the existence of the R.J. model, despite the fact that indigenous peoples in many regions of the country have contributed to its development (Aliflanya Arisandy Maghfirah, Diny Arista Risandy, Nurindah Hilimi, 2016).
+Indonesia's criminal legal system has not yet fully acknowledged the existence of the R.J. model, despite the fact that indigenous peoples in many regions of the country have contributed to its development (Maghfirah, Risandy & Hilimi, 2016).

 The concept is thought to be a different approach to helping the offender fulfil their rehabilitation function so they can reintegrate into society without being punished.
 R.J. also expressed his expectation for an improvement in Indonesia's settlement burden through the courts, which is suffering a trend accumulation of issues year after year.
 If something happens, the Police can use the idea of R.J. (also known as "Penal Mediation").
-Between the Reporter and the Reported, criminal activity.
+Between the Reporter and the Reported criminal activity.
 (Perkapolri No. 6 of 2019 pertaining to Criminal Investigation & Regulations Polri No. 8 of 2021 pertaining to the treatment of criminal offences based on restorative justice.

-The offences committed by the offender must not be repeat offences, non-serious offences, radical or terrorist in nature, or life-threatening.
+The offences committed by the offender must not be of repeating or non-serious offences, radical or terrorist in nature, or life-threatening.
 Prosecution Regulation No. 15 of 2020 on Termination of Prosecution Based on Justice Restorative & S.E No: 01/E/EJP/02/2022 regarding the Implementation of the Termination of Prosecution based on R.J. were both issued by the prosecutor's office at the level of the criminal process.

-Application of mediation in customary practice
+Application of Mediation in Customary Practice

-In Malaysia, even though it has been a long time since independence, there are still locations where mediation is still used, particularly in relation to custom.
-For instance, Native Court still use mediation in resolving their conflicts (Utusan Borneo,2015).
+Although it has been a long time since Malaysia achieved independence, traditional mediation is still being used in certain matters, particularly in relation to custom.
+For instance, Native Court still use mediation in resolving their conflicts (Utusan Borneo, 2015).
 Adat Temenggong in Native Court continues to use mediation in several circumstances and most of them are only related to custom.
-If it is not related to custom, it will not be resolved through mediation in the native court.
+If it is not related to the custom, it will not be resolved through mediation in the native court.

 As for Indonesia, conflicts between members of indigenous or customary practice are also settled through mediation.
-This method is frequently referred to as "customary mediation" or "adat mediation.".
-This type of mediation is based on customary norms and practises that are specific to each group.
+This method is frequently referred to as "customary mediation" or "Mediasi Adat".
+This type of mediation is based on customary norms and practices that are specific to each group.
 Elders or other community leaders frequently take part in the procedure, acting as mediators to help the problem be discussed and resolved.
 Conflicts involving land and natural resources, inheritance, marriage and family concerns, and other subjects controlled by customary law are frequently settled through this type of mediation.
-The procedure is often less formal than mediation conducted in court and may include the application of customary rites, ceremonies, and other practises.
+The procedure is often less formal than mediation conducted in court and may include the application of customary rites, ceremonies, and other practices.